Nathu03/Nathu03/README.md

   </a>
 </div>

 ## About Me

 I'm passionate about learning and exploring various aspects of web development.
-My main focus is on backend work, but I also enjoy diving into front-end development, mobile apps, and even exploring data analysis.
+My main focus is on backend work, but I also enjoy diving into front-end development, and mobile apps.
+I'm focusing on my own eCommerce website development.

 ## Tech Stack